Menstrual Cramps (Dysmenorrhea) in Teens

 Treatment will depend on your teen’s symptoms, age, and general health.
 It will also depend on how severe the condition is.
 Treatment options include:

-- Pain medicines that block prostaglandins, such as aspirin or ibuprofen
+- Pain medicines that block prostaglandins, such as ibuprofen

 - Birth control pills (oral contraceptives)